Issue 276 – July 2018

 Builder John Constantini outlines rainscreen details that improve the durability of any lap-siding installation.

-Clever details and flawless installation means this rainscreen wall assembly will weather the biggest storms.
+Flawless installation and clever details mean this rainscreen wall assembly will weather the biggest storms.

 Digital exclusives: video, construction business tips, podcasts, and architectural photos.

 Learn how to break down plywood and other sheet goods efficiently and accurately without a tablesaw.

 Follow this step-by-step sequence for cutting sheet goods to accurate sizes, all without a tablesaw.